MGM Grand Detroit was the first of three commercial casinos to open in Detroit, Michigan.

 The entire operation was rebranded as BetMGM in September 2019, and MGM is now looking to bring the product to Pennsylvania, Nevada, Indiana, West Virginia and Michigan.

-BetMGM Sports will likely bring mobile apps for Android and iOS devices to Michigan in early 2020, offering new players a $500 risk-free bet and plenty of crossover promotions with MGM Grand Detroit.
+BetMGM Sports will likely bring mobile apps for Android and iOS devices to Michigan in late 2020, offering new players a $500 risk-free bet and plenty of crossover promotions with MGM Grand Detroit.

 The 100,000-square-foot casino at MGM Grand Detroit is open 24 hours.

 It features close to 3,500 slots and video poker games, 150 table games, and Detroit’s premier live poker room.
 That means everything from classic favorites to multi-line video slots, video poker machines, and the largest selection of table games in Michigan.

 MGM Grand Detroit also includes two nonsmoking slots parlors, Clear 1 and 2.
 Plus, the Crystal Clear smoke-free gaming salon that has both slots and table games.

 The casino at MGM Grand Detroit runs a variety of promotions, including:

 MGM Grand Detroit is home to nearly 3,500 slots and video poker machines.
 There’s everything from classic favorites to multi-line video slots and multi-hand video poker, ranging from 1 cent to $100.